-The Smart Power M5 can be monitored using the optional Smart Power Monitor a Windows® based software.
-During installation, should it be necessary to change any of the default setpoints, such as battery charging characteristics or the MPPT range, you will need to interface with the M5 using a computer and this software.
+The Smart Power M5 Plus can be monitored using the included Smart Power Monitor, Windows[®] based software.
+During installation, should it be necessary to change any of the default setpoints, such as battery charging characteristics or the MPPT range, you will need to interface with the M5 Plus using a computer and this software.
 It is recommended to have this available during installation, since it will aid in observing system functionality.